Skip to content

 • 'path_to_sam2_model': Replace this placeholder with the actual path to your SAM-2 model file.
 This should be the path where you saved the model file after downloading it.

-• model: The variable model now holds the SAM-2 instance that’s ready for use.
-You can use this variable to perform segmentation tasks or further configure the model as needed.
+• model: The model variable now stores the SAM-2 instance, making it ready for use.
+You can use it to perform segmentation tasks or adjust the model’s settings as needed.

 Tips for Loading the Model